drewmarsh/osTicket-post-install-configuration/README.md

 ### 👑 Adding a New "Master Admin" role

-Now that osTicket is successfulled installed from scratch,  it is time to do some configuration and system administration work.
+Now that osTicket is successfully installed from scratch,  it is time to do some configuration and system administration work.
 To start this off, we will create a new Role in osTicket called "Master Admin".
 This will be the highest level administrator that has every single permission available to them.
 Roles are used to determine an Agent's permissions.
 Generally, most Agents will not have every single permission as the Master Admin does.

 1. Open `http://localhost/osTicket/scp/logs.php` in a web browser, enter the correct credentials